hzqst/MetaHookSv/README.md

 6. Fast Approximate Anti-Aliasing (FXAA) when MSAA is not available.

-7. Rendering using Deferred-Shading and Per-Pixel-Lighting technique for all non-transparent objects. "unlimited" dynamic lightsource supported. (maximum at 256 for SvEngine)
+7. Rendering using Deferred-Shading and Per-Pixel-Lighting technique for all non-transparent objects. "unlimited" (maximum at 256 for SvEngine) dynamic lightsource supported. (not support with -nofbo)

 #### Launch Parameters / Commmandline Parameters

 -nofbo : disable FrameBufferObject rendering. add it if you caught some rendering error.
 SSAO and Deferred-Shading will not be available when FBO disabled.

--nomsaa : disable MultiSampling Anti-Aliasing (MSAA).
+-nomsaa : disable MultiSampling Anti-Aliasing (MSAA). add it if you caught some performance hit.

 -nohdr : disable High-Dynamic-Range (HDR).